jyksnw/install-jdk/README.md

 A simple python utility that can be used to download and install a give Java JDK or JRE.
 Utilizes the [AdoptOpenJDK API](https://api.adoptopenjdk.net/swagger-ui/#/Binary).

+This is a port of from the GitHub Action [`installjdk`](https://github.com/AdoptOpenJDK/install-jdk)

 Currently supports 32-bit and 64-bit versions of Windows, Linux, and macOS.

 ## Install